-Str ategies Timeframe 6.1 Alternative formats will be made available on the website, for all members of the public to comment on the provision of services offered by the Department.
-Ongoing 6.2 All sections of the community will be invited to participate in consultation on the proposed DAIP 2018-2023, via advertising in the Western Australian newspaper and on the WAIRC Website.
-March 2018
+Str ategies Timeframe 6.1 Information in alternative formats will be made available on request, for all members of the public to comment on the provision of services offered by the Department.
+Ongoing 6.2 All sections of the community were invited to participate in consultation on the proposed DAIP 2023-2028, via advertising in the West Australian newspaper and on external websites.
+Completed